 I will definitely go directly to Chestnut Hill and skip riding the ‘Hogwarts Express’ to save time if I attend the festival again next year.

-It’s definitely an event you should consider attending if you live close by.
-For me, personally, it was like my childhood played right in front of me.
+If you’re a Potter Fan, it’s definitely an event you should consider attending if you live close by.
+For me, personally, it was like my childhood standing right in front of me.
 Nostalgia for sure!

 To sum it up, it was truly a Magical Experience!